Call for Submissions

-Works accepted for the multimedia section include film and video, photography, audio files and interactive web-based displays and installations.
+Works accepted for the multimodal section include experimental textual formats, film and video, photography, audio files and interactive web-based displays and installations.
 This list is not exclusive and contributors are encouraged to submit other media if the work speaks to the journal’s vision and breadth of coverage.

-Multimedia works are peer-reviewed but only for suggestions to accept or reject the submission.
+Multimodal works are peer-reviewed but only for suggestions to accept or reject the submission.
 Reviewers can also provide non-binding suggestions, but the editorial staff makes the ultimate determination.
-If a submission is accepted, contributors will also need to supply a short thematic provocation to introduce the work.
+If an audio-visual submission is accepted, contributors will also need to supply a short thematic provocation to introduce the work.
 The text should be no more than 200 words.
 AIA will work with the contributor to ensure optimal display on the website’s platform.
 This process includes selecting a screencap for the article’s homepage entry.

 The “Brushstrokes” section contains shorter essays in the 1,200 to 1,500-word range.
 “Brushstrokes” submissions usually address the international implications of current topics, though we are open to other types of content (for example, reflections on an art form or its history).
 Written in an op-ed style, these articles are subject to internal review only.